Melanie-J-Baker/js-form-validation/README.md

 # js-form-validation

-Created as part of the Odin Project full stack JavaScript course.
+Created as part of the Odin Project full stack JavaScript course: https://www.theodinproject.com/lessons/node-path-javascript-form-validation-with-javascript

-HTML form validated using JavaScript.
+A HTML form validated using JavaScript.

 Play with the form here:
 https://melanie-j-baker.github.io/js-form-validation/